khulnasoft/tradescope/docs/strategy-callbacks.md

         return proposed_stake
 ```

-Tradescope will fall back to the `proposed_stake` value should your code raise an exception.
+Freqtrade will fall back to the `proposed_stake` value should your code raise an exception.
 The exception itself will be logged.

 !!!
 Tip
     You do not _have_ to ensure that `min_stake <= returned_value <= max_stake`.
 Trades will succeed as the returned value will be clamped to supported range and this action will be logged.